 The Two Biggest Hidden Costs Of In-House Localization

 Your company is ready to expand—and not just in your home country.
 You want a piece of those rapidly growing Asian and South American markets.
-To really attract these new customers though, expert translation is a must.
+To really attract these new customers though, in-house localization isn’t enough.
+Expert translation is a must.
 You want potential new clients and customers in foreign markets to find your brand message compelling.
 And you have already determined that localization of your brand and marketing assets is the way to go.

 How do you tackle the project of localizing your message (and ad copy and print collateral and website and packaging)?
 Basically, you have two choices: create an in-house team or outsource to a firm that specializes in localization and transcreation.